NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 3: Stakeholder Engagement.md

 A bunch of Federal agencies.
 They go to another school.
 You wouldn't know them.

 - What we want to know:
-    - Modify: Is there satellite data that exists that _could_ work for you, but also could be better for you with some modifications?
-    - Enhance: Is there satellite data that exists but doesn't go far enough to actually be useful for you?
+    - Modify or Enhance: Is there satellite data that already exists that does mostly work for you, but also could be better with some modifications or that exists but doesn't go far enough to actually be useful for you?

+    _Examples from previous cycles: HLS-VI_

-    - Create: Is there satellite data that does not exists, but that you would like to see?
+    - Create: Is there satellite data that does not exist, but that you would like to see?

+    _Example from previous cycle: Planetary Boundary Layer_

     - Access: Is there satellite data that exists that you need help accessing?

+    _Example from previous cycle: Commercial Satellite Data Acquisition_
 <br>

 ## Implementation phase